-Pesticides are classified on the basis of their use such as insecticides, miticides, herbicides, nematicides, fungicides, molluscicides and rodenticides due to large amount of chemicals and pesticides combination of compounds.
-Another classifications of pesticides were given by World Health Organization (WHO) based on their health risk.
-Most important and useful classification is based on the chemical structure which can be divided into four main groups.

-Organochlorine: These are stable compounds that persists in the environment and have a tendency to accumulate in fatty tissues.
-It is used in the destruction of disease vectors such as dengue and malaria.
-For the preservation of grapes, lettuce, tomato, alfalfa, corn, rice, sorghum, cotton and wood Organochlorine is used during cultivation.
-These pesticides or their metabolites directly act on Central Nervous System (CNS) of human that alter the electrophysiological properties and enzymatic neuronal membranes due to which change in the kinetics of the flow of sodium and potassium through the membrane of the nerve cell causing symptoms such as seizures and respiratory arrest.
+Pesticides are classified on the basis of their use such as insecticides, herbicides, nematicides, miticides, molluscicides, fungicides and rodenticides due to large amount of chemicals and pesticides combination of amalgams.
+Another classifications of pesticides were given by World Health Organization (WHO) on the basis of their health risk.
+Most important and useful classification is based on the chemical structures which can broadly be divided into four major groups.
+Organochlorine: These are the compounds that are stable in nature and they persist in the surrounding and have a tendency to gather in fatty tissues.
+It is basically used in destruction of illness vectors, like dengue and malaria.
+For the preservation of tomato, lettuce, corn, alfalfa, cotton, sorghum, grapes, wood and rice Organochlorine pesticide is put in use during cultivation.
+These pesticides or their metabolites directly act on Central Nervous System (CNS) of human that alter the electrophysiological properties and enzymatic neuronal membranes due to which there is a change in the kinetic energy of the sodium and potassium flow through the membranes of the nerve cells causing symptoms like, seizures and respiratory arrest.

 Organophosphates: These are the esters of phosphoric acid.
-The mechanism of these compounds are as they act on the Central Nervous System (CNS) and inhibits the acetyl cholinesterase enzyme due to which amount and level of neurotransmitter acetylcholine is modulated and nerve impulse is disrupted by serine phosphorylation of hydroxyl group in the active site of enzyme.
-This mechanism creates many symptoms such as loss of reflexes, headache, dizziness, nausea, convulsion, coma and even death.
-Organophosphorous compounds are used in agricultural field such as vegetable crops, fruit trees, grains, cotton, sugarcane, and others.
+The mechanism of these compounds are as they strike on the Central Nervous System (CNS) and inhibit the release of acetyl cholinesterase enzyme due to which amount and level of neurotransmitter acetylcholine is modulated and nerve impulse is disrupted by the active serine phosphorylation of the hydroxyl groups in the active enzyme sites.
+This mechanism creates many symptoms such as dizziness, loss of reflexes, headache, convulsion, nausea, sometimes coma and even death.
+Organophosphorous compounds are used in agricultural field such as grains, vegetable crops, cotton, fruit trees, sugarcane, etc.

-Carbamates: These esters are derived from the acids or dimethyl N-methyl carbamic acid.
-Carbamates are used in the form of insecticides, herbicides, fungicides and nematicides.
+Carbamates: These esters are the derivatives resulted from the acids or dimethyl N-methyl carbamic acid.
+Carbamates are generally used in the form of insecticides, herbicides, fungicides and nematicides.
 They have less value in comparison to organophosphates and Organochlorine but have the same effect as the organophosphate act on acetyl cholinesterase.
-But the action in Carbamates is very fast, the carbamylation of the enzyme is done through the kinetics of blocking by the covalent attachment of electrophilic groups steric carbamoyl sites of the enzyme.
+But the action in Carbamates is very fast, the carbamylation of the enzyme is done through the kinetics of blocking because of the covalent bondage of electrophilic groups steric carbamoyl sites of the respective enzyme.

-Pyrethroids: These pesticides is originated from the natural insecticides which are derived from pyrethrum extract from chrysanthemum flowers (pyrethrins).
-They also act on the Central Nervous System (CNS) and make changes in the nerve cell by altering the dynamics of the sodium channels that cause the increment in the opening time of nerve cell due to which sodium current flows for a long time across the membrane in both insects and vertebrates (Garcia et al., 2012).
+Pyrethroids: These pesticides are originated from the natural insecticides which are basically the derivatives obtained from pyrethrum extract of chrysanthemum flowers (pyrethrins).
+They are known to act on the Central Nervous System (CNS) and then make sudden alterations in the nerve cell by altering the dynamics of the sodium channels that cause the increment in the opening time of nerve cell due to which sodium current flows for a long time throughout the membrane in both, insects as well as vertebrates (Garcia et al., 2012).